tinyogre/ember/README.md

 $ scons example

-Currently, Ember has only been tested on MacOS 10.7, but I intend to support Linux and Windows soon.
+Currently, Ember has been tested on MacOS 10.7 and Linux (Mint 12).
+I do intend to support Windows soon.

 Limitations
 -----------